Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• The downside risk over 5 years of Vanguard Small Cap Value Index Fund is 19%, which is larger, thus worse compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside volatility of 14.1% in the last 5 years of Vanguard Small Cap Value Index Fund, we see it is relatively higher, thus worse in comparison to the benchmark SPY (12.1%)

 Sharpe: